 The imaging tests recommended by the doctor are usually:

-It is based on the fact that light of different wavelengths penetrates the tissue at different depths and can be used to see the fine characteristics of the lining (mucosa) of the bile ducts.
+It is based on the fact that light of different wavelengths penetrates the tissue at different depths and can be used to see the delicate characteristics of the lining (mucosa) of the bile ducts.

 Magnetic resonance cholangiopancreatography

-In approximately 10% of patients, the affected bile ducts are too small to be seen by MRI imaging and a liver biopsy is necessary to localize the disease.
+In approximately 10% of patients, the affected bile ducts are too small to be seen by MRI imaging, and a liver biopsy is necessary to localize the disease.